Amii-Training/cloud/README.md

   NAME                                          STATUS   ROLES    AGE   VERSION ip-172-31-28-202.us-west-2.compute.internal   Ready    <none>   40m   v1.24.10-eks-48e63af
 ```
+### Create a Deployment and Expose it as a Service

 29. It's time to deploy your application.
 To give some K8s context, a [Pod](https://kubernetes.io/docs/concepts/workloads/pods/) is the most basic deployable unit within a Kubernetes cluster.
 A Pod runs one or more containers.